plesk-linux-shell

 /var/www/vhosts/system/<domain>/logs

-To monitor any given log file, run:
+To live monitor any given log file, run:

 tail -f <log_file>